-Modification Pre e- bmission CS Pre-Submission original text with track changes Reason vi ix x x x x the new community.
-Contribution to primary and secondary education schools and facilities A green infrastructure network of approximately 50 hectares, including protection and enhancement of visual linkages from Tinker's Hill and Churchdown through to Innsworth Ditch, and the safeguarding of Pirton Brake ancient woodland and buffer strip along the railway line.
-Habitat creation and management should complement the reserve at Horsbere flood management scheme to the immediate south of the Railway line.
-A landscape buffer along the route of the A40 and the railway line including the protection of views from Tinkers Hill/Churchdown Hill.
-Protection to key biodiversity assets, including Innsworth Ditch and the safeguarding of the ponds and associated biodiversity at Pirton Court.
-Adequate flood risk management across the site and ensure that all vulnerable development is located wholly within flood zone 1.
-A layout and form of development that respects the landscape character and separation of the villages Churchdown, Innsworth, Longlevens and Elmbridge.
-A layout and form of development that respects the character and setting of Pirton Farmhouse and Barn.
-A layout and form that reduces the impact of electricity pylons and high voltage lines; with the siting of residential development being a particular consideration.
-Primary vehicle accesses from 84063 Cheltenham Road East and Pirton Lane and explore the potential for a new access junction to the site from the A40.
-Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of more sustainable transport modes. based the JCS evidence base and is what is considered necessary to enable sustainable development.
+Proposed Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason iii.
+Provision of an appropriate scale of retail, healthcare and community facilities to meet the needs of the new community. iv.
+Contribution to primary and secondary education schools and facilities v.
+A green infrastructure network of approximately 50 hectares, including protection and enhancement of visual linkages from Tinker's Hill and Churchdown through to Innsworth Ditch, and the safeguarding of Pirton Brake ancient woodland and buffer strip along the railway line.
+Habitat creation and management should complement the reserve at Horsbere flood management scheme to the immediate south of the Railway line. vi.
+A landscape buffer along the route of the A40 and the railway line including the protection of views from Tinkers Hill/Churchdown Hill. vii.
+Protection to key biodiversity assets, including Innsworth Ditch and the safeguarding of the ponds and associated biodiversity at Pirton Court. viii.
+Adequate flood risk management across the site and ensure that all vulnerable development is located wholly within flood zone 1. ix.
+A layout and form of development that respects the landscape character and separation of the villages Churchdown, Innsworth, Longlevens and Elmbridge. x.
+A layout and form that reduces the impact of electricity pylons and high voltage lines; with the siting of residential development being a particular consideration. xii.
+Primary vehicle accesses from B4063 Cheltenham Road East and Pirton Lane and explore the potential for a new access junction to the site from the A40. xiii.
+Measures necessary to mitigate the traffic impact of the site, including the use of travel plans to encourage the use of more sustainable transport modes. xiv.
+High quality public transport facilities and connections within and adjacent to the site xv.
+Safe, easy and convenient pedestrian and cycle links within the site and to key centres, providing segregated links where practical.
+This should include enh based the JCS evidence base and is what is considered necessary to enable sustainable development.